 3. Repeat What You Believe to Your Subconscious

-You need to do affirmations or the action of affirming something — “You can do it!.”
+You need to do affirmations or the action of affirming something.

 I repeatedly told myself that I was a top student in instructional systems in the United States and visualized my career being a college professor in a teaching university.
 Repeating my beliefs through affirmations in graduate school have proven worthwhile, and today I’m a mid-career college professor in a teaching university on my way to senior status.

 Featured photo credit: Zulmaury Saavedra via unsplash.com